Eduardo281/CTSP_d/README.md

 easier to use and with no known bugs (except erros/bad behaviours caused by bad input values - at this moment we are not validating them).

+# Requirements

+The initial version of the code was developed using:

+* Linux Ubuntu 20.04;
+* Python 3.10;
+* Gurobipy 9.5.

+The present code, which is almost the same as the original one, was tested with the following setup:

+* Microsoft Windows 11;
+* Python 3.12.10;
+* Gurobipy 12.0.1.

+The code is still not tested on a Mac OS, but since there is no OS specific parts in the code, it should work fine in this case too.

+Different versions of Python 3 and Gurobipy superior to Python 3.10 and Gurobipy 9.5 are supposed to work with no problems.

+**Important:** Make sure to have a valid Gurobi license before trying to run the code.

 # Usage

 ## The main script